nerice29/git-cmd/README.md

+git-cmd

+# basics command for working with git cms

 $ git init

-  #Init new git repository , tell we want to use git in the current repository
+  # Init new git repository , tell we want to use git in the current repository

 $ git status

-  #check all about your work status such as commits,current branch and all modifications
+  # check all about your work status such as commits,current branch and all modifications

 $ git branch

-  #return all work branch and specified the current branch
+  # return all work branch and specified the current branch

 $ git branch <branch name>

-  #create new branch
+  # create new branch

 $ git checkout -b [name_of_your_new_branch]

-  #Create the branch on your local machine and switch in this branch
+  # Create the branch on your local machine and switch in this branch

 $ git checkout [name_of_your_new_branch]

-  #Change working branch
+  # Change working branch

 $ git add [file_name]